pablocarderam/opqua/README.md

 The output of a model can be saved in multiple ways.
 The model state at each saved timepoint may be output in a single, raw [pandas](pandas.pydata.org/) DataFrame, and saved as a tabular file.
-Other data output types include counts of pathogen genomes or protection sequences for the model, as well as time of first emergence for each pathogen genome and genome distance matrices for every timepoint sampled.
+Other data output types include counts of pathogen genomes or immunity sequences for the model, as well as time of first emergence for each pathogen genome and genome distance matrices for every timepoint sampled.
 The user can also create different kinds of plots to visualize the results.
 These include: